-It took 3 years for the Canter lead to become established but Freddy and I are on the road to success!
+It too 3 years for the Canter lead to become established but Freddy and were then on the road to success!

-I am rather persistent when I put my mind to something I want and I was not giving up on this horse and I certainly wasn’t accepting that this was the end of our partnership.
+I was devastated!
+I am rather persistent though when I put my mind to something I want.
+I was not giving up on this horse and I certainly wasn’t accepting that this was the end of our partnership.

-It was in this 3 year period that I completed my EA NCAS Introductory Coaching Certificate and I also became an official Dressage Judge.
+It was in this 3 year period that I completed my Equestrian Australia Introductory Coaching Certificate and I also became an official Dressage Judge in July 2017.